lorenzleutgeb/coquille/README.md

 [indent][3] scripts for Coq, as well as an ftdetect script.
 If you already have those in your neovim config, then just switch to the master branch.

+It is possible to use Coquille without pathogen.
+After all, neovim is able to manage plugins by itself as long as you tell it where to look.
+Without pathogen, you can add this line to your `~/.config/nvim/init.vim`:

+    set runtimepath+=~/.config/nvim/bundle/coquille

 Getting started
 ---------------